ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/05-implementing-quicksort.md

 ### More practical improvements

+There are some things we can do to improve the efficiency of Quicksort.

+#### Backing off to Insertion sort

-A significant improvement can be gained by recognizing that Quicksort is relatively slow when $n$ is small.
+A significant improvement can be gained by recognizing that Quicksort is relatively slow when the array is small.
 This might not seem to be relevant if most of the time we sort large arrays, nor should it matter how long Quicksort takes in the rare instance when a small array is sorted because it will be fast anyway.
 But you should notice that Quicksort itself sorts many, many small arrays!
 This happens as a natural by-product of the divide and conquer approach.

-A simple improvement might then be to replace Quicksort with a faster sort for small subarrays, say Insertion sort or Selection sort.
-However, there is an even better -- and still simpler -- optimization.
-When Quicksort partitions are below a certain size, do nothing!
+A simple improvement is to replace Quicksort with a faster sort for small subarrays.
+This is a very common improvement, and usually one uses Insertion sort as the backoff algorithm.
+Now, at what size should we switch to Insertion sort?
+The answer can only be determined by empirical testing, but on modern machines the answer is probably somewhere between 10 and 100.

+Note that this improvement can also be used for Mergesort!

+#### Running Insertion sort in a single final pass

+There is a variant of this optimization: When Quicksort partitions are below a certain size, do nothing!
 The values within that partition will be out of order.
 However, we do know that all values in the array to the left of the partition are smaller than all